YeabinMoonEcon/BUS211/Summer2023/BUS243/PS/PS1/README.md

-This first homework will be relatively easy.
-The most important parts of this homework are to understand how I do homeworks for the course, my coding style, and the level of coding required for the course.

-But we still want to do something relevant to the material of the course, so we'll be computing [tf-idf representations](https://onlinelibrary.wiley.com/doi/full/10.1002/bult.274) of documents.
+For this homework, we'll be computing [tf-idf representations](https://onlinelibrary.wiley.com/doi/full/10.1002/bult.274) of documents.

-Big Picture
 =============

-The goal here is to create tf-idf representations of documents.
+The goal is to create tf-idf representations of documents.
 You won't do it in this homework "for real", but this allows you to take a query and find the closest document.